From Dharamshala to Kareri Lake, and Everything in Between!

 After relishing some mouth watering dal chawal for dinner, we set out for the Lake after breakfast the next day.
 The Lake isn’t very far from Reoti and is perhaps just about 5-6 kilometers away. the trail is again well marked except for a patch right after Reoti which is basically just a dried up river bed and one must just keep going upwards amongst the big boulders until the way clears out and a more definite trail can be seen.
 It took us about 3 hours uphill to reach the lake, with a few chai stops on the way.
 The trail has a few small shops where you can refuel yourself.

 After crossing quaint meadows, abandoned shepherd huts, and massive boulders, we were finally facing the Kareri Lake, and it was well… disappointing to be brutally honest.
 I had a completely different picture in mind when I set out for the trek, imagining a crystal blue alpine lake surrounded by lush greenery.
 With autumn in full swing and winter on its way, the greenery had long gone but what was saddening was that the lake had more or less dried up leaving mucky patches inside it.
-The local shop owners told me that a small dam of sorts have been built over the lake to monitor the flow of the stream going downhill that supplies water to the villagers.
+The local shop owners told me that a small dam of sorts has been built over the lake to monitor the flow of the stream going downhill that supplies water to the villagers.
 This leaves all the dirt and silt behind, making the lake patchy and dirty.

 PS: If you’re looking to book treks across India, you might want to check out Adventure Pulse!

 The winds in the middle of the day were so strong here that I cannot (and do not want to) imagine what it must be like once the sun sets.
-We found ourselves a cozy spot inside one of the shops and decided to warm ourselves by the fire of the chullah preparing lunch for campers spending the night at the lake.
+We found ourselves a cosy spot inside one of the shops and decided to warm ourselves by the fire of the chullah preparing lunch for campers spending the night at the lake.
 We learnt about the various treks that go further from Kareri Lake like Minkiani Pass trek, Indrahar Pass trek, Mun Peak expedition, and once can even reach Triund through this route!
 I, for one, am sure to come back here soon enough to trek further till Minkiani Pass, and maybe even beyond!

 A few hours later, we returned to Reoti to spend the night beside a bonfire while chatting with Hansraj Bhaiji about life in the mountains.
 Upon breaching the topic of plastic waste, he told me that while most villagers burn their trash, he collects his plastic waste and takes it with him in his camper till Dharamshala as often as possible, and dumps it in the trash cans there, since the villages do not have proper disposing systems in place for plastic waste.
-With enough cups of chai in my system, and wholesome conversations to warm my soul, I slept very well that night in the bone chilling subzero temperature, despite being disappointed by the state of the lake.
+With enough cups of chai in my system, and wholesome conversations to warm my soul, I slept very well that night in the bone-chilling subzero temperature, despite being disappointed by the state of the lake.

 The next morning we set out for the base, Kareri and spent another lovely evening there before further heading on towards Delhi the morning after that.
-Kareri does not have a hospital, or even a chemist, in fact they do not even have a barber shop.
+Kareri does not have a hospital, or even a chemist, in fact, they do not even have a barbershop.
 The village school is only up till 8th grade, after which kids walk all the way till Ghera every day to finish their schooling.
 Despite the difficulties they face in attaining basic necessities like transportation, education and healthcare, the positivity that these people exude is infectious.
 I boarded my bus that evening with my tummy tingling from the warmth that was inside me, silently craving for more such wholesome experiences, hoping to be back here very soon.

 A twenty-something solo adventurer, Avantika finds comfort in learning about various cultures, its people and listening to age-old folk tales.
 When not on the road, she can be found cuddled up with her dog in her room, with a book in her hand.